Houdini 21.0 Crowd simulations

 To...Do this

-Remove all curves drawn using the Curve SOP
+Remove all the curves drawn

-In the Curve SOP, click Reset Operations.
+On the Curve SOP, click Reset Operations.

 Directly manipulate agent paths